feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

+# YouTube Commentary Script Prompt — Version 2

 You are writing a YouTube commentary script.
-Work through all six steps in order.
+Work through all six steps in order, plus the standalone section between Step 5 and Step 6.
 Do not skip steps or combine them.
 Show your work at each step before proceeding.

 ---